Aerial photography: United States

 2006 FAA regulations grounding all commercial RC model flights have been upgraded to require formal FAA certification before permission is granted to fly at any altitude in the US.

-June 25, 2014, The FAA, in ruling 14 CFR Part 91 [Docket No. FAA–2014–0396] "Interpretation of the Special Rule for Model Aircraft", banned the commercial use of unmanned aircraft over U.S. airspace.
+On June 25, 2014, the FAA, in ruling 14 CFR Part 91 [Docket No. FAA–2014–0396] "Interpretation of the Special Rule for Model Aircraft", banned the commercial use of unmanned aircraft over U.S. airspace.
 On September 26, 2014, the FAA began granting the right to use drones in aerial filmmaking.
 Operators are required to be licensed pilots and must keep the drone in view at all times.
 Drones cannot be used to film in areas where people might be put at risk.

 The FAA Modernization and Reform Act of 2012 established, in Section 336, a special rule for model aircraft.
 In Section 336, Congress confirmed the FAA's long-standing position that model aircraft are aircraft.
 Under the terms of the Act, a model aircraft is defined as "an unmanned aircraft" that is "(1) capable of sustained flight in the atmosphere; (2) flown within visual line of sight of the person operating the aircraft; and (3) flown for hobby or recreational purposes."

 Because anything capable of being viewed from a public space is considered outside the realm of privacy in the United States, aerial photography may legally document features and occurrences on private property.

-The FAA can pursue enforcement action against persons operating model aircraft who endanger the safety of the national airspace system.
-Public Law 112–95, section 336(b).
+The FAA can pursue enforcement action against persons operating model aircraft who endanger the safety of the national airspace system: Public Law 112–95, section 336(b).

-June 21, 2016, the FAA released its summary of small unmanned aircraft rules (Part 107).
+On June 21, 2016, the FAA released its summary of small unmanned aircraft rules (Part 107).
 The rules established guidelines for small UAS operators including operating only during the daytime, a 400 ft. ceiling and pilots must keep the UAS in visual range.

-April 7, 2017, the FAA announced special security instructions under 14 CFR § 99.7.
+On April 7, 2017, the FAA announced special security instructions under 14 CFR § 99.7.
 Effective April 14, 2017, all UAS flights within 400 feet of the lateral boundaries of U.S. military installations are prohibited unless a special permit is secured from the base and/or the FAA.